395t/review-assignments/_summaries/niemeyer2020giraffe_1.md

 <u>**Disentangled Scene Generation**</u>

 - Which degree our model learns to generate disentangled scene representations?
-- Are objects disentangled from the background?
+  - "disentangled scene": are objects disentangled from the background?

 ![1](niemeyer2020giraffe_1_9.png)